scleronomic/wzk/docs/README.md

 Abbreviation of the German noun *"WerkZeugKasten"* (~*"toolbox"*)

 ---
-A mixed collection of fairly general convenience functions I use across different projects.
+A mixed collection of "fairly general" convenience functions I use across different projects.
 The functions are structured with respect to the module they extend.

 * numpy